 An investigation of teaching methods and techniques appropriate for the secondary school classroom.
 Theoretical principles upon which teaching strategies are based and the principles of classroom management will be considered.
 Lesson and unit planning are included.
 Mini-teaching experiences are an integral part of this course.
-Prerequisites: ED 110,211,275,296,315,361; 32 credits in a teaching area or field; junior classification; approval of Level II Screening Committee.
-(Application for Level II and student teaching must have been submitted the fall semester prior to enrollment in the course.)
-Corequisite: Methods course in the teaching major.
+Prerequisites: ED 110, 211, 275, 296, 315; 32 credits in a teaching area or field; admission to teacher education; department approval; junior classification.
+(Application for student teaching must have been submitted the fall semester prior to enrollment in the course.)
+Co-requisite: ED 361; Methods course in the teaching major.